webpack/webpack.js.org/src/content/api/cli.md

 webpack-cli 4.3.1
 ```

-If installed it will output the version of `webpack-dev-server` as well:
+It will output the version of `webpack-dev-server` as well if you have it installed:

 ```bash
 webpack 5.11.1